-Each year, Fisheries assesses the status of as many fish stocks and fisheries as possible against the requirements of the Harvest Strategy Standard for New Zealand Fisheries.
+Each year, we assess the status of as many fish stocks and fisheries as possible against the requirements of the Harvest Strategy Standard for New Zealand Fisheries.

 Read the Status of New Zealand's Fisheries 2017 report [PDF, 2.3 MB]

-- Download the Harvest Strategy Standard for New Zealand Fisheries 2008 [PDF, 309 KB]
+- The Harvest Strategy Standard for New Zealand Fisheries 2008 [PDF, 309 KB]

-- Read detailed stock status information for individual stocks
+- Detailed stock status information for individual stocks

 Aquatic Environment and Biodiversity Annual Review